ziad-saab/wordpress-api-nextjs-theme/README.md

 ---

-## Enabling “pretty links” for the single post page
+## Enabling “pretty links” for the single post page :heart:
 TODO

 ---

-## Interactive feature: infinite scroll!
+## Interactive feature: infinite scroll! :boom:
 TODO

 ---

-## Where to go from here?
+## Where to go from here? :eyes:
 TODO